Tricycle

-A tricycle, sometimes abbreviated to trike, is a human-powered (or gasoline or electric motor powered or assisted, or gravity powered) three-wheeled vehicle.
+A tricycle, sometimes abbreviated to trike, is a human-powered (or gasoline or electric motor-powered or assisted, or gravity-powered) three-wheeled vehicle.

 Some tricycles, such as cycle rickshaws (for passenger transport) and freight trikes, are used for commercial purposes, especially in the developing world, particularly Africa and Asia.

 In the West, adult-sized tricycles are used primarily for recreation, shopping, and exercise.
-Tricycles are favoured by children and senior adults for their apparent stability versus a bicycle; however a conventional trike has poor dynamic lateral stability, and the rider must take care when cornering to avoid tipping the trike over.
-Unconventional designs such as recumbents have a lower centre of gravity so require less care.
+Tricycles are favoured by children, the disabled, and senior adults for their apparent stability versus a bicycle; however a conventional trike may exhibit poor dynamic lateral stability, and the rider should exercise appropriate operating caution when cornering (e.g., with regard to speed, rate of turn, slope of surface) and operating technique (e.g., leaning the body 'into' the turn) to avoid tipping the trike over.
+Designs such as recumbents or others which place the rider lower relative to the wheel axles have a lower centre of gravity, and/or designs with canted wheels (tilted at the top towards the centerline) may be more resistant to lifting inner wheels or tipping during fast sharp turns, but still require operator awareness and technique.

-Kids Tricycle

-A kid's tricycle is a type of three-wheeled bicycle designed for young children who are learning to ride a bike.
-Unlike a traditional bicycle, a tricycle has two wheels at the back and one wheel at the front.
-This design provides more stability and balance for young children who are still developing their coordination and balance skills.

-Age For Kids Tricycle

 History

 A three-wheeled wheelchair was built in 1655 or 1680 by a disabled German man, Stephan Farffler, who wanted to be able to maintain his mobility.
 A watch-maker, Farffler created a vehicle that was powered by hand cranks.

-In 1789, two French inventors developed a three-wheeled vehicle, powered by pedals; They called it the tricycle.
+In 1789, two French inventors developed a three-wheeled vehicle, powered by pedals; they called it the tricycle.